pmurphy316/Week-16-Homework-Submission-File-Penetration-Testing-1/class_2_Week_16_Penetration_Testing_1_Homework_SubmissionFile.md

 - Bonus command to output results into a new text file named `zenmapscan.txt`:

-- Zenmap vulnerability script command: nmap -T4 -F --script ftp-vsftpd-backdoor 192.168.0.10 > zenmapscan.tx
+- Zenmap vulnerability script command: nmap -T4 -F --script ftp-vsftpd-backdoor 192.168.0.10 > zenmapscan.txt

 - Once you have identified this vulnerability, answer the following questions for your client:
   1. What is the vulnerability: